The Sheffield roads which had the most street crashes - and serious injuries - in 2021 revealed

 The route along Ecclesall Road South to Ecclesall Road had more collisions resulting in serious injuries than any other in Sheffield this year, figures have shown.

-A teenage boy was one of eight victims involved in major collisions there.
+A teenage boy was one of eight people involved in major collisions there.
 Ibrahim Warsame, aged 19, died in a tragic scooter crash in the early hours of June 22 on Ecclesall Road.

-New figures also show that seven other people have been seriously injured in collisions on the same stretch from Ecclesall Road South to Ecclesall Road – including one pedestrian, two cyclists, one vehicle passenger, two motorbike riders, and two drivers – this year.
+New figures also show that seven other people have been seriously injured in collisions on the same stretch from Ecclesall Road South to Ecclesall Road – including a pedestrian, cyclists, a vehicle passenger, motorbike rider and two drivers – this year.

 Three other people suffered slight injuries on the route, data obtained under the Freedom of Information Act confirmed.